 Hydros use fluid that is stored in a reservoir in the brake lever instead of a cable.
 Pull the lever and the fluid is transferred to the caliper via the brake hose.
 The fluid then pushes the pistons out simultaneously, moving the attached brake pads against the rotor.

-Typically, cable disc brakes for road bikes are easier to look after and are significantly cheaper to buy and to maintain.
+Typically, cable disc brakes for road bikes are easier to look after and are significantly cheaper to buy.

 But which works best?

 On pure braking alone control, hydraulic disc brakes are unbeatable.
 They deliver better brake feel at the lever end and with far less effort.
 This superior brake modulation has won many a convert and will continue to do so.

 Another benefit of hydros is that they are self-adjusting.
 Unlike cable disc brakes, where you will need to compensate for pad wear by adjusting cable attention, hydros do this automatically.

 Mechanical disc brakes rely on a cable, and thus are susceptible to the same braking issues as rim brakes - namely, the build up of friction in the cable, happening gradually over time.
 The dirt from your wet commutes will also contribute and eventually the brake will feel spongy, not something that you want from any brake, especially a disc brake.